-The Editor in Chief of the first edition publication of the 1700 year old Nag Hammadi Library (1978), Robinson posits that instead of Gnosticism distorting and corrupting more original and more pure Christian, rather the completely independent gnostic movement, overtime, gradually adopted Christian themes.
+The editor in chief of the first edition publication of the 1700 year old Nag Hammadi Library (1977), James M. Robinson posits that instead of Gnosticism distorting and corrupting more original and more pure Christian themes, rather, the completely independent gnostic movement, overtime, gradually adopted Christian themes.

-So if this is the case, then might the Jesus of the Gnostic tradition offer a wholly separate, novel and possibly more original depiction of the Biblical savior?
-What are the implications of his teachings if indeed they were more complex, more cosmological, with a highly novel look at the very idea of human enslavement?
+Does the Jesus of the Gnostic tradition offer a wholly separate, novel and possibly more original depiction of the Biblical savior?
+What are the implications of his teachings if indeed they were more complex and presents a more comprehensive cosmological view of human history that includes a strange kind of otherworldly enslavement?
 What has been the price that humanity has paid with the erasure of this profound gnostic meta view as we stumble towards spiritual maturity and, indeed, liberation?

-To begin, I will sketch an overview of the Jesus of the Gnostic texts.
+To begin, I will first sketch an overview of the Jesus of the Gnostic texts.

 The Gnostic Jesus